Ischaemic Affairs of the Heart

 Silent Ischaemic Heart Disease

 The Cardiac Nurse told me my condition was known as Clinically Silent Ischaemic Heart Disease, which is usually only diagnosed during an autopsy.
 It is a common condition for men of my age, especially with my risk factors (see below).
 Plaque builds up inside the cardiac arteries (Atherosclerosis) until they become sufficiently blocked to starve the heart muscle of oxygen and nutrients.
 The heart then stops, you faint and die.
-Because I didn't experience any symptoms until the exertions a few days earlier, hence the business about clinically silent.
+Because I didn't experience any symptoms until a few days earlier, ergo clinically silent.

 It used to be known as a Widow Maker heart attack, but in the last twenty years the term has fallen out of favour because women get it too.
 Despite this, a Google Search for the term reveals it is still in common use in the USA.